-The home of Cranbrook’s founder, Ellen and George Booth, the Cranbrook House itself has several purposes that honor the Booths.
-The gardens, artwork and first-floor appointments are preserved as a testament to the Booths’ lifestyle, their interest in landscape gardening and their involvement in the American Arts and Crafts Movement.
+The Cranbrook House honors Cranbrook’s founders, George Booth and his wife Ellen Scripps Booth.
+The gardens, artwork, and first-floor appointments are preserved as a testament to the Booths’ lifestyle, their interest in landscape gardening and their involvement in the American Arts and Crafts Movement.